bjeptum/Bright_Events/README.md

 ### The Context

-Completion of the same has contributed greatly to my learning towards becoming a software engineer as a portfolio project,concluding my [ALX -Software Engineering Foundations](https://www.alxafrica.com/learn/programming-development/)
+Completion of the same has contributed greatly to my learning towards becoming a software engineer as a portfolio project,concluding my [ALX -Software Engineering Foundations](https://www.alxafrica.com/learn/programming-development/).

 ### The Team

 I worked on this project solely.
 Follow me on [LinkedIn](https://www.linkedin.com/in/brenda-jeptum-8bab79120/)

 ### Usage

 The project is entirely for educational purposes with no intention to release it for use by the public.
 However, in an ideal scenario, it would be used by event organizers as well as attendees  to have a one stop for registration and managing the logistics of an  event/events.
-Bright events is open to be used in any locality.
+Bright Events is open to be used in any locality.

 ### Product Features

 - Users can create an account and log in
 - Users can create, view, update and delete an event
 - Users can RSVP to an event